RTEMS/rtems-docs/c_user/partition_manager.rst

 in shared memory.
 Partitions should not be made global unless remote tasks must interact with the partition.
 This is to avoid the overhead incurred by the creation of a global partition.
-When a global partition is created, the partition’s name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.
+When a global partition is created, the partition's name and id must be transmitted to every node in the system for insertion in the local copy of the global object table.